DataBrewery/cubes/doc/configuration.rst

 ----------

 If not specified otherwise, all cubes share the same default namespace.
 There names within namespace should be unique.
-For simplicity and for backward compatibility reasons there are two cube lookup methods: `recursive` and `exact`. `recursive` method looks for cube name in the global namespace first then traverses all namespaces and returns the first cube found. `exact` requires exact cube name with namespace included as well.
-The option that affects this behavior is: ``lookup_method`` which can be ``exact`` or ``recursive``.

 Info
 ----